nikasimovich/cis22/_agendas/week-4.md

 - Project check in

 ### Homework
 - Finalize your project design in Figma.
-Include both desktop and mobile screens.
+Begin thinking about how it will adapt to mobile – we will go over ways to think about this on Tuesday.
 - Complete the typography exercise (Table of Contents) we started in class for Thursday.